 Be prepared and early diagnosis

-Understanding dementia can be difficult without the correct information and the appropriate healthcare, but getting an early diagnosis can help in some cases where there are drugs that can delay the progression of the disease.
-Also contacting organisations such as Alzheimers Society, Dementia UK, Carers UK will help you understand how to cope with elderly parents with Dementia at all stages.
-They provide practical guides, information on how to look after your parents at home as well as practical support groups both patients and carers.
+They provide practical guides, information on how to look after your parents; there are online forums and local support groups for both patients and carers.
 In particular, Dementia UK has published a very informative booklet on support for everyone in the family about coping with dementia.
 Also, check out the NHS site which also has lots of useful information.

 Understanding the situation

-Everything starts to change for the person but their life shouldn’t be determined just because of their condition.
-There are many other factors aside from the symptoms of dementia that play a huge role in shaping someone’s experience.
+Many things may change for the person but their life shouldn’t be determined just because of their condition.
+There are other factors aside from the symptoms of dementia that play a huge role in shaping someone’s experience.
 These include the relationships the person has, their environment and the support they receive.

 Click here for a checklist of ideas for coping with looking after someone with dementia and understanding dementia better.